 For family work we offer four options to alleviate this situation at the start of the process.

-Firstly, we offer a first telephone call or meeting free of charge to clients who want general advice about divorce or separation.
+Firstly, we offer a meeting free of charge to clients who want general advice about divorce or separation.
 This gives you the opportunity to talk with our family solicitor and decide if you feel that we can work together on your case.
 We will advise on the law, explain how we can help you and which process (e.g. mediation, collaboration or the court process) might work for you and your family.
 The discussion may last up to half an hour.

 Thirdly, we offer you the certainty of a fixed fee for certain types of work such as an undefended divorce or a parental responsibility agreement.